 Consultation Confirmation Sequence

-For every booked consultation, a confirmation sequence goes out: a confirmation text immediately at booking, a reminder 48 hours before the appointment, and a reminder the morning of.
-This alone typically reduces no-show rates from the industry average of 25 to 30 percent down to under 10 percent.
+For every booked consultation: a confirmation text at booking, a reminder 48 hours before, and a reminder the morning of.
+This alone reduces no-show rates from the industry average of 25 to 30 percent down to 8 to 12 percent.
+Every recovered no-show slot is direct revenue.

 Database Reactivation for Past Clients

-Past clients are segmented by last contact date and service history.
-Clients who have not returned in 90 to 365 days are enrolled in a reactivation sequence: a personalized SMS or email with a treatment-specific offer tied to the season or the client's previous service history.
+Past clients segmented by last contact date and service history.
+Clients who haven't returned in 90 to 365 days enrolled in a personalized SMS or email reactivation sequence, tied to the season or their service history.

-A one-time reactivation campaign to a 650-person past client database produced $48,960 in recovered revenue for a Toronto med spa within 60 days.
-No new ad spend.
-No cold outreach.
+A single reactivation campaign to a 650-person past client database produced $48,960 in recovered revenue for a Toronto med spa within 60 days.
+Zero new ad spend.

 Reputation Automation

-After every completed appointment, an automated review request is sent via SMS within two hours.
-This is the timing window when the client is still in the emotional high of the result.
-Review response rates are highest in this window.
+After every completed appointment, an automated review request via SMS within two hours , the window when the client is still in the emotional high of the result.
+Consistent review velocity builds buyer trust and improves local search rankings.

 How many med spa inquiries come in after business hours?

-Research across aesthetics practices shows 35 to 45 percent of consultation inquiries arrive outside standard business hours, with the highest volume occurring between 7 and 11 PM.
-This is the primary revenue leak point for most practices.
+In the practices I've audited, 35 to 45 percent of consultation inquiries arrive outside standard business hours, with the highest volume between 7 and 11 PM.
+This is the primary revenue leak point.
+The number almost always surprises owners who've never looked at it explicitly.

 How much does a missed consultation cost a med spa?

-A missed consultation in the aesthetics industry represents the direct appointment value ($800 to $2,500 depending on treatment), the lifetime value of a client who does not enter the practice ($3,000 to $8,000 over 3 to 5 years), and the referral value of a satisfied client who would have brought others.
-The full opportunity cost of a single missed consultation is typically $5,000 to $15,000 when calculated over a client's projected lifetime.
+A missed consultation represents the direct appointment value ($800 to $2,500 depending on treatment) plus the lifetime value of a client who never enters the practice ($3,000 to $8,000 over 3 to 5 years) plus the referral value of a satisfied client who would have brought others.
+The full opportunity cost of a single missed consultation, calculated over a client's projected lifetime, is typically $5,000 to $15,000.

 Can an AI voice agent handle aesthetics inquiries without sounding robotic?

-Modern AI voice systems trained specifically on a practice's services, language, and intake process perform significantly differently from generic call center bots.
-The system knows your treatments, your pricing structure, and your specific intake questions.
-Callers typically do not know they are speaking to an AI system if it is properly configured.
+Modern AI voice systems trained specifically on a practice's services and intake process perform very differently from generic call-center bots.
+The system knows your treatments, your pricing, and your specific intake questions.
+Callers typically can't tell they're speaking to an AI if it's properly configured.

 What is the fastest ROI move for a med spa with a booking problem?